carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   Makes it harder to find files importing a package or library using tools like `grep`.
 -   Creates two syntaxes for importing libraries from the current package.
-    -   If we instead disallow `import Geometry library Shapes` from within `Geometry`, then we end up with a different inconsistency.
+    -   If we instead disallow `import Geometry library("Shapes")` from within `Geometry`, then we end up with a different inconsistency.

 Overall, consistent with the decision to disallow